sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 ## What Are We Building?

-In this tutorial, we start to customize FTW-daily template into cottage-rental marketplace called CottageDays.
+In this tutorial, we start to customize FTW-daily template and turn it into a cottage-rental marketplace called CottageDays.

 There will be two major parts in this tutorial: